BlueSkyFlyer/blueskyflyer.github.io/_posts/2013-10-06-some-rails-basics.md

 **What does this code do?
 Animal.first**

+Animal.first will retrieve the first row of data from the "animals" table.

 **If I have a table called "animals" with columns called "name", and a model called Animal, how do I instantiate an animal object with name set to "Joe".
 Which methods makes sure it saves to the database?**

+You could do this a few different ways.
+The most straightforward way would involve mass assignment.

+Joe = Animal.create(name: "Joe")

+Animal.create will hit the database right away whereas Animal.new would only save the new object in memory and you would have to call Joe.save to hit the database.

 **How does a M:M association work at the database level?**

+A many-to-many table works through a join table to associate objects that might have multiple related instances of each other.
+For example, in a blog you might have a many posts and each post could belong to many different categories.
+So, you would have a "posts" table and a "categories" table.
+To associate the two with a M:M relationship you would need a "join table" titled post_categories with at least two columns: "post_id" and "category_id".
+Rails expects this syntax of "_id" added to the end of the columns.
+After you set up the model, the database would join the posts and categories through the post_categories table.
+Each post has an "id" which would be identified in the join table in the "post_id" column.
+The foreign_key for the category would be stored in the "category_id" column.

 **What are the two ways to support a M:M association at the ActiveRecord model level?
 Pros and cons of each approach?**

+The two ways are has_many :through and has_and_belongs_to_many.
+The has_many :through is usually the better choice for a number of reasons.

+has_many :through

+    Pros: This option is much more flexible if you need to modify the relationship or add columns to the join table.

+    Cons: Slightly more complicated and you need to build the join table manually.

+has_and_belongs_to_many

+    Pros: Very easy to set up because you only need to include "has_and_belongs_to_many" in both models.

+    Cons: You can't easily modify the relationship or add columns to the join table - because there isn't one!

 **Suppose we have a User model and a Group model, and we have a M:M association all set up.
 How do we associate the two?**

+I would build a join table called user_groups that had columns "user_id" and "group_id".
+In the User model I would include

+    has_many :user_groups
+    has_many :groups, through: :user_groups

+In the Group model I would include:

+    has_many :user_groups
+    has_many :users, through: :user_groups